vxgmichel/pyweek-dojo/README.md

 ## Windows executable

-A windows executable can be built using:

-    $ pyinstaller Dojo.spec

-It is also available on [sourceforge] (https://sourceforge.net/projects/pyweek-dojo/files/latest/download).
+A windows executable is available on [sourceforge] (https://sourceforge.net/projects/pyweek-dojo/files/latest/download).
+It can also be built using `pyinstaller Dojo.spec`.

 ## License